Appearance

 This design variant was chosen for several key reasons:

-Size vs parallelization: BALs include all accessed addresses (even unchanged) for complete parallel execution.
-Omitting read values reduces size while maintaining parallelization benefits.
+Size vs parallelization: BALs include all accessed addresses (even unchanged) for complete parallel IO and execution.

 Storage values for writes: Post-execution values enable state reconstruction during sync without individual proofs against state root.

-Overhead analysis: Historical data shows ~40 KiB average BAL size with ~4.5 KiB for balance diffs - reasonable for performance gains.
+Overhead analysis: Historical data shows ~45 KiB average BAL size.

 Block Size Considerations